poproar/Barnabas-Instructors-Guide/ngss/index.md

 ### Part 1
 Keep multiple:  ways of representation, ways of action and expression, and methods of engagement in mind.
 Make sure the classroom is set up in a community-building environment (chairs set in a circle, carpet space to sit in a circle, etc.)
+Share a little about yourself, like your background, and why you want to teach robotics.
+You can also spend some time to do a little ice breaker to learn names.
 Explain the overall goal of the Barnabas program:  Creating a robot through encouragement and community, while exploring the four types of engineering (mechanical, electrical, hardware, and software).

 Discuss the meaning of Barnabas ("Son of Encouragement") and prompt students to provide examples of encouragement
 Discuss the meaning of community and prompt students to provide examples of community (classroom, neighborhood, sports team, cultural/religious community)
 Present the essential question of the day:  "What are the similarities and differences between a robot and a human?"